Zafeldaf/color-picker-component/README.md

 ### Dev

-Since this was created using the bootstrap `create-react-app` it will run on [http://localhost:3000](http://localhost:3000) when `npm start` is ran.
+Since this was created using the bootstrap `create-react-app` it will run on [http://localhost:3000](http://localhost:3000) when `npm start` is used the project will run.

 Like normal any changes made will be available after a reload in the browser.